 JEHOVAH RAPHA (yeh-ho-vah’ rah-fah’) THE LORD THAT HEALS

-The Israelites journeyed for three days without water in the wilderness and finally when they came Marah they found the water there was undrinkable because it was “bitter”.
+The Israelites journeyed for three days without water in the wilderness and finally, when they came to Marah they found the water there was undrinkable because it was “bitter”.
 The Israelites began to grumble and Moses cried out to the Lord and the Lord told him to throw a branch into the bitter water and it became drinkable.

-There God make a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”
+There God made a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”

 JEHOVAH NISSI (yeh-ho-vah’ ni-see’) THE LORD MY BANNER, THE LORD MY MIRACLE

-The name Jehovah Nissi appears one time in the bible, Exodus 17:5.
+The name Jehovah Nissi appears one time in the Bible, Exodus 17:5.
 We see the Amalekites as the first and constant enemy of the Israelites as they wandered through the wilderness on their way to the promised land.
 You can read this story in Exodus 17.

-We must have our eyes constantly on Jehovah because He is our Nissi, or banner.
+We must have our eyes constantly on Jehovah because He is our Nissi or banner.
 He will give us victory over the enemies of God and our flesh.

-When it is used for man, it means that God sets us apart to be used for His purposes and we are not to be defiled.
+When it is used for man, it means God sets us apart to be used for His purposes and we are not to be defiled.
 Defiled by our own whims or desires and not to be defiled by others.
 We are a special group set apart to God Himself.

 The word Medoddishkem comes from the Hebrew word qadash meaning sanctified, holy, dedicated.
 So the meaning of Jehovah Mekoddishkem is “the LORD who sets you apart”.

-Jehovah Medoddishkem is used twice in the bible with the first mention in Exodus 31:13.
+Jehovah Medoddishkem is used twice in the Bible with the first mention in Exodus 31:13.